umd-coding-workshop/workshops/tutorial1/exercise2/README.md

 Using the -l modifier provides a lot of detail about your files.
 Let's review the types of information you'll get.

-a)  Permissions levels: The permissions displayed in this view are shown in the following order: User, group, all other groups.
+a)  Permissions levels: The permissions displayed in this view are shown in the following order: Owner, group, all other users.
 These permissions are then broken out in to three different types: read (r), write (w), execute (x).
 As you can see, yes.txt gives read and write permissions to all users while no.txt denies all access to all users.

-b)  Number of hard links: ???
+b)  Number of hard links

 c)  Owner: This is the owner who has created the file or has been set as its owner